 Tiger-Sul Products, LLC - Agricultural mixes

 City leaders realize that it takes more than tall pines and fertile farmland and a strong work ethic to attract industry these days.
 Consequently, our leaders have taken a pro-active approach to industrial recruitment.
-The city has built three speculative buildings in the 150-acre Atmore Industrial Park.
-Recently, the city has purchased acreage on Highway 21 and interstate 65.
-Plans are underway to promote and market the Atmore 1-65 Business Park for retail development as well as industrial development.
+The city built three speculative buildings in the 150-acre Atmore Industrial Park. which have now been sold.
+The City also owns 740 acres on Highway 21 and interstate 65 north of Atmore.
+See a detailed description by clicking on Rivercane.

 Agriculture and timber have long been staples of the Escambia County economy.
 Atmore industries have become more diverse through the years, and include textiles, metal fabrication, and communication companies.
 Managers of these companies agree that their loyal, hard-working employees make Atmore a great place in which to do business.